cashapp/spirit/README.md

 - It supports resume-from-checkpoint

 The goal of Spirit is to apply schema changes much faster than gh-ost.
 This makes it unsuitable in the following scenarios:
-- You use read-replicas to serve traffic
+- You require read replicas to be less than 10s behind the writer
 - You require support for older versions of MySQL

 If this is the case, `gh-ost` remains a fine choice.